bluecadet/launchpad/docs/src/reference/content/plugins/symlink.md

 ## Options

-### `source`
+### `target`

 - **Type:** `string`
 - **Required**

-Specifies the source file or directory to create a symlink from, which can be a relative or absolute path.
+Specifies the target file or directory that the symlink will point to, which can be a relative or absolute path.

 Relative paths are resolved against the launchpad config directory.

-### `target`
+### `path`

 - **Type:** `string`
 - **Required**

-Specifies the target file or directory to create a symlink to.
+Specifies the path where the symlink will be created.

 Relative paths are resolved against the launchpad config directory.